pmiloslavsky/demo/PROGRAMMING_REFERENCE.md

 * If CTRL-C crashes gdb -> kill -TRAP <pid> from another window
 * Sometimes you should do     (gdb)handle SIGUSR1 pass
 * b vec_op_varith<int64_t>
+### 5.2.1.
+Reverse debugging
+* There is a record and replay mode:  https://sourceware.org/gdb/onlinedocs/gdb/Process-Record-and-Replay.html
+* and there is also native reverse debugging https://www.sourceware.org/gdb/news/reversible.html
+* To do reverse debugging you have to do (gdb) record before you do (gdb)rs  (reverse-step)
 ## 5.3. dbx (AIX)
 * multiproc child
 * stop on load "pythonint.so"